buddha-dharma/website/user/pages/02.community/sidebarpage.en.md

 This is a list of groups that agree to our [code of conduct](../code/).
 Please report if groups are missing or don't meet our quality standards.

-To establish contact with a group use the discussion link above.
+If you want to join a group or you want to found a new group in your area please join the discussion with one of the buttons above.
 #### Germany
 - Meditation Group in Neuenburg